cs160-berkeley/prog-01-crunch-time-dj168/README.md

-# PROG 01: Crunch Time
+# PROG 01: Cal Converter

-There are 3 main components of the CrunchTime app.
+There are 3 main components of the Cal Converter app.

 The first component is simply inputting the number of reps or the number of minutes you did of a certain exercise.
 Then press the "CONVERT" button to convert that amount into calories burned.